 Butter masala, makhanwala, makhani are all the same gorgeous sauce for paneer.
 This is hands down my favourite comfort food.
-The paneer melts in your mouth while the masala tingles the right spice senses, leaving the cream or butter to gently soothe the flavours down to the perfect note.
+The paneer melts in your mouth while the masala tingles the right spice senses, leaving the cream and ghee to gently soothe the flavours down to the perfect note.

 Don’t forget to tag me or send me your recreations if you make this.
 I would love to share!